University of Minnesota School of Public Health: History

-Shaping the future of health
+Health research

-Since its inception, the School of Public Health has become one of the best in the nation, known for top-ranked programs and seminal work in such areas as cardiovascular disease, nutrition, tobacco use and vaping, HIV/AIDs, injury and violence prevention, rural health, and structural racism.
+Since its inception, the School of Public Health has become known for top-ranked programs and seminal work in such areas as cardiovascular disease, nutrition, tobacco use and vaping, HIV/AIDS, injury and violence prevention, rural health, and structural racism.

 The school has directed some of the most significant studies of heart-attack risk factors and prevention, with the first being the Seven Countries Study (1967–1978) whose findings disproved the notion that cardiovascular disease was a natural element of aging and is, instead, linked to lifestyle and diet, particularly a diet high in animal fat.
-Study findings were the basis for the Mediterranean Diet, considered among the healthiest in the world.
+Study findings were the basis for the Mediterranean diet, considered among the healthiest in the world.

-Clinical trials run from the school’s Coordinating Centers for Biometric Research (CCBR) broke new ground in cardiovascular disease research.
+Clinical trials run from the school's Coordinating Centers for Biometric Research (CCBR) broke new ground in cardiovascular disease research.
 The Multiple Risk Factor Intervention Trial (MRFIT), for example, which ran from 1973 to 1982, tested whether lowering elevated serum cholesterol and diastolic blood pressure and ceasing cigarette smoking would reduce coronary heart disease mortality.
 Two CCBR trials in the early 2000s, SMART and START, focused on when to administer antiretroviral treatment for HIV and changed protocols around the world.

-The school’s work around tobacco use and vaping has had a significant impact on nationwide trends.
-Professor Leonard Schuman played a key role in drafting the 1964 Surgeon General’s Report definitively linking smoking to cancer.
+The school's work around tobacco use and vaping has had a significant impact on nationwide trends.
+Leonard Schuman played a key role in drafting the 1964 Surgeon General's Report definitively linking smoking to cancer.
 By 1968, 78% of Americans believed smoking causes cancer, up from 44% in 1958.
-In the decades to follow, SPH research played a role in the 1990 first-of-its-kind legislation that banned cigarette vending machines in public places, discovered that smoking leaves an epigenetic “shadow” on our genes no matter when we quit, identified the risk of having an abdominal aortic aneurysm drops when smokers quit, and found that a cancer-causing chemical forms in the bodies of people who vape, research that influenced legislation on flavored vaping liquid.
-The school’s Institute for Global Cancer Prevention Research continues to break new ground around cancer prevention, especially cancers related to tobacco.
+SPH research played a role in the 1990 legislation that banned cigarette vending machines in public places, discovered that smoking leaves an epigenetic "shadow" on one's genes no matter when one quits, identified the risk of having an abdominal aortic aneurysm drops when smokers quit, and found that a cancer-causing chemical forms in the bodies of people who vape, research that influenced legislation on flavored vaping liquid.
+The school's Institute for Global Cancer Prevention Research continues to break new ground around cancer prevention, especially cancers related to tobacco.

-In 2015, the school began investigating high rates of illness and death among birthing people and that led to first-time research into rural birthing opportunities, midwifery, and doula care.
+In 2015, the school began investigating high rates of illness and death among birthing people and that led to research into rural birthing opportunities, midwifery, and doula care.
 The work resulted in Minnesota legislation that allows Medicaid payment for services from a certified doula for pregnant people.
-The school’s Rural Health Research Center continues work into health equity for rural populations, including access to medical and mental health care, LGBTQ+ rights, transportation and housing.
+The school's continues work into health equity for rural populations, including access to medical and mental health care, LGBTQ+ rights, transportation and housing.